Virginia Madsen: Film

 Madsen delivered a critically acclaimed performance in Sideways (2004), directed by Alexander Payne.
 Her role catapulted her onto the Hollywood A-list.

-Her first major role after Sideways was opposite Harrison Ford in Firewall.
+Her first major role after Sideways was opposite Harrison Ford and Paul Bettany in Firewall (2006).
 She later appeared in Robert Altman's A Prairie Home Companion, in a key role as the angel.
 She co-starred alongside Jim Carrey in The Number 23 and Billy Bob Thornton in The Astronaut Farmer; both films were released in North America on February 23, 2007.
-She voiced Queen Hippolyta, mother of Wonder Woman, in the animated film Wonder Woman (2009).
+She voiced Queen Hippolyta, the mother of Wonder Woman, in the animated film Wonder Woman (2009).

 Television

 In 1988, Madsen appeared as Maddie Hayes' cousin in the fifth and final season of the ABC drama series Moonlighting.
 She has since made various television appearances, including Star Trek: Voyager, CSI: Miami, Dawson's Creek, The Practice, Frasier, and other television series.
 She was also co-host of the long-running television series Unsolved Mysteries in 1999, during the show's eleventh season (which was also the second and final season on CBS).
 She starred alongside Ray Liotta in the short-lived CBS crime drama series Smith.
 She also had a recurring role in the eighth and final season in the USA Network comedy-drama series Monk.

 In 2010, she landed the starring role of Cheryl West in the ABC comedy-drama series Scoundrels.
-In December 2010, it was announced that she would be joining the cast in the NBC science fiction series The Event.
+In December 2010, it was announced that she would be joining the cast of the NBC science fiction series The Event.
 In 2012, she joined the cast of the AMC western drama series Hell on Wheels as Mrs. Hannah Durant, first appearing in episode eight of season 2, "The Lord's Day".
 In 2013, Madsen began appearing on Lifetime's Witches of East End as Penelope Gardiner, the main villainess of the first season.

 She starred as Speaker Kimble Hookstraten in the first season of the ABC political drama series Designated Survivor.

 Producer

-In 2008, she formed her own film production company called Title IX Productions.
+In 2008, Madsen formed her own film production company called Title IX Productions.
 Her first project was a film made with her mother titled I Know a Woman Like That.
 The film is a documentary about the lives of older women.
 On the creation of the film, she said her mother's active lifestyle was an inspiration to start filming.

 My mother's level of activity, of productivity, was exactly why I thought a project like this would work.
 Originally, when we put the idea together, she had said, "I'm far too busy.
 I'm going to Holland, and then I'm going here and there and I'm writing my book."
 But that's really what it's about.